nhocki/blog/source/_posts/2012-09-05-using-liquid-include-with-db-templates.markdown

 The way you normally accomplish this is by using an `include` tag, but I needed a little bit more control.
-Not all the clients will have the same partials and I also wanted thee clients to be able to edit these partials.
+Not all the clients will have the same partials and I also wanted the clients to be able to edit these partials.

 So after reading the [Liquid source code][2], I found a really easy way to do this.